tkjyeung/DSI-projects/classes/week-06/2.1-lesson/readme.md

 ON table1.column_name=table2.column_name;
 ```
 **Check:** Consider the JOIN we performed above between `orders` and `customers`.
 Which side could contain NULL values in the joined table if we performed a RIGHT JOIN?
+> Answer: there could be NULL values in the `orders` columns

 ### Full (outer) Join